argoproj/argo-cd/docs/developer-guide/running-locally.md

 make start
 ```

-This will start all ArgoCD services and the UI in a Docker container and expose the following ports to your host:
+This will start all Argo CD services and the UI in a Docker container and expose the following ports to your host:

-* The ArgoCD API server on port 8080
+* The Argo CD API server on port 8080
-* The ArgoCD UI server on port 4000
+* The Argo CD UI server on port 4000
 * The Helm registry server on port 5000

 You may get an error listening on port 5000 on macOS: